CopernicaMarketingSoftware/Documentation/Mailerq/incoming-messages.md

 ````

 If you run MailerQ behind a proxy server, you should also enable this
 PROXY protocol in the configuration file of your proxy server.
+Only
+version 2 of the PROXY protocol is supported.

 ## Publishing incoming messages